Mastercard-Gateway/gateway-prestashop-module/README.md

 ## Advanced Configurations
-Below are list of advanced configurations which you will find under Mastercard Payment Gateway Service Module.
+Below is the list of advanced configurations for the Mastercard Payment Gateway Service module.

 ![](docs/images/advance_configuration.png)